jbx-protocol/juice-docs-v1/protocol/api/contracts/jbdirectory/write/_addterminalifneeded.md

   @param _projectId The ID of the project having a terminal added.
   @param _terminal The terminal to add.
 */
-function _addTerminalIfNeeded(uint256 _projectId, IJBTerminal _terminal) private {
+function _addTerminalIfNeeded(uint256 _projectId, IJBPaymentTerminal _terminal) private {
   // Check that the terminal has not already been added. if (isTerminalOf(_projectId, _terminal)) return;

-  // Set the new terminal.
+  // Add the new terminal.
   _terminalsOf[_projectId].push(_terminal);

   emit AddTerminal(_projectId, _terminal, msg.sender);